 Super-overlays are a form of KML in which data is broken up into regions.
 This allows Google Earth to refresh/request only particular regions of the map when the view area changes.
 Super-overlays are used to efficiently publish large sets of data.
 Please see Google’s page on super-overlays for more information.

 GeoServer supports two types of super-overlays: raster and vector.
 With raster super-overlays, GeoServer intelligently produces imagery appropriate to the current zoom level and dynamically outputs new imagery when the zoom level changes.
 With vector super-overlays, feature data is requested for only the visible features and new features are dynamically loaded as necessary.
 Raster super-overlays require fewer resources on the client, but vector super-overlays have a higher output quality.

 When using the KML Reflector, super-overlays are enabled by default, whether the data in question is raster or vector.
 For more information on the various options for KML super-overlay output, please see the page on the KML Reflector.

-Once the file is opened by Google Earth application the map is positioned on the place where it should be and perfectly overlays the terrain, it is possible to pan, zoom and view it from all sides in 3D.
+- Once the file is opened by the Google Earth application, the map is positioned in the place where it should be and perfectly overlays the terrain, it is possible to pan, zoom and view it from all sides in 3D.

 You can try to create a KML super overlay with the sample image of the Grand Canyon.